justmedude/pylotoncycle/README.md

 ## TODO
 * Lots more to cover.
 I want to find the right format for pulling in the ride performance data.
+* Pull in GPS data for outdoor runs